joshuawyadao/SWEN-WebCheckers/docs/DesignDoc.md

 > section will follow the same instructions that are given for the UI
 > Tier above._

+The Application Tier contains 2 classes.
+GameCenter deals with current active games and games that are being created.
+This class will make a new gameId and store the new game in a HashMap, with the key being the Id and the value being the game instance itself.
+GameCenter is also the middle man for dealing with turns because it is the class in the Application tier that contains the games themselves.

+The PlayerLobby class keeps track of current users online and also deals with validating usernames as players try to sign in.
+This class contains a HashMap with the key being usernames and the values being user sessions.

 ### Model Tier
 > _Provide a summary of the Application tier of your architecture.
 This